top of page

 But what that approach doesn’t recognize is that intersectionality works both ways.
 If you are perceived to favour minorities and the marginalized over others, the others can feel “othered” and also find common cause, and they will add up to a larger total number when cobbled together.
 If you send a subtle message that you’re not for men or white people or straight people, you’re potentially alienating everyone except non-white LGBTQ women.
 Left wing identity politics breeds right wing identity politics, minoritarianism begets majoritarianism.

 One of the reasons for the off-putting or backfire effect is that many minorities eschew highlighting racial and ethnic differences because they feel it leads to division and discrimination, which some have painful experience of.
 And on this point, a fair amount of research, well conveyed in Mounk’s recent book, The Great Experiment, suggests they’re right.
-The historic failure of 30 years of DEI trainings to make any improvement in corporate leadership diversity in the US is largely chalked up the tendency of these programs to activate bias, not reduce it.
+The historic failure of 30 years of DEI trainings to make any improvement in corporate leadership diversity in the US is largely chalked up to the tendency of these programs to activate bias, not reduce it.

 A similar set of things may be true about gender.
 Some research suggests that women, even more than minorities, tend to prefer a “blindness” over an “awareness” approach to achieving equality, in which gender as a factor is not emphasized but rather downplayed.
 And gender salience is even lower than other identity markers.
-The highest levels of gender identity salience are actually found among strongly conservative women, which may further exacerbate the backfire affect as progressives try to conflate femininity and progressivism.
+The highest levels of gender identity salience are actually found among strongly conservative women, which may further exacerbate the backfire effect as progressives try to conflate femininity and progressivism.
 I suspect this is a factor behind far-right Giorgia Meloni being the most popular politician among Italian women.

 Progressives tend to think that political ideology is malleable, a function of education and information.
 They often dismiss strong conservatives as simply deluded or brainwashed.
 But a great deal of research shows that political orientation is largely genetic, with 60% of individual variance explained genetically.
 Whether we are more or less suspicious of new and different things, more or less disgusted by transgressions of norms, more or less trusting of others etc are largely functions of personality, and humans vary in personality by pretty stable proportions.
 It’s just human nature.